storizzi/kilocode/apps/kilocode-docs/docs/features/tools/apply-diff.md

 When the `apply_diff` tool is invoked, it follows this process:

 1.  **Parameter Validation**: Validates required `path` and `diff` parameters.
-2.  **KiloCodeIgnore Check**: Validates if the target file path is allowed by `.kilocodeignore` rules.
+2.  **KiloCodeIgnore Check**: Validates if the target file path is allowed by hierarchical `.kilocodeignore` rules.
 3.  **File Analysis**: Loads the target file content.
 4.  **Match Finding**: Uses the selected strategy's algorithms (exact, fuzzy, overlapping windows) to locate the target content, considering confidence thresholds and context (`BUFFER_LINES`).
 5.  **Change Preparation**: Generates the proposed changes, preserving indentation.
 6.  **User Interaction**:
-    *   Displays the changes in a diff view.
+    - Displays the changes in a diff view.
-    *   Allows the user to review and potentially edit the proposed changes.
+    - Allows the user to review and potentially edit the proposed changes.
-    *   Waits for user approval or rejection.
+    - Waits for user approval or rejection.
 7.  **Change Application**: If approved, applies the changes (potentially including user edits) to the file.
 8.  **Error Handling**: If errors occur (e.g., match failure, partial application), increments the `consecutiveMistakeCountForApplyDiff` for the file and reports the failure type.
 9.  **Feedback**: Returns the result, including any user feedback or error details.

 ## Diff Strategy